 Scholarships & Resources for Hispanic & Latino Students

 Hispanic and Latino students looking for a college education should keep a sharp eye out for scholarships and resources that can make a difference.
-Find some of today’s best financial, education, and advocacy resources for Hispanics and Latinos in 2022.
+Find some of today’s best financial, education, and advocacy resources for Hispanics and Latinos.

 When it comes to scholarships, you may find big national scholarships as you search.
 Or 5-figure grants that private companies make available to just about everyone taking a college class.
 These opportunities are fantastic, but they’re also competitive due to the number of people who apply.
 Instead, more and more college students are looking for narrower scholarships, meaning those created for people just like them.
 For you, this could be a scholarship for aspiring doctors or nurses, or for Hispanic or Latino students.